 The Company strives to maintain job descriptions for each position.
-If you do not have a copy of a current job description, you can request one from your Manager or visit the job description section for your location on the Canadian Crew Exchange.
+If you do not have a copy of a current job description, you can request one from your Manager or visit the job description section for your location on Crew Connect Canada.